OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **app.mytransform.config** to file **app.config**

-### Applying multiple transforms against multiple targets in a different directory
+### Applying multiple transforms against multiple targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipletransformsagainstmultipletargetsinadifferentdirectoryApplyingmultipletransformsagainstmultipletargetsinadifferentdirectory}

 Given a package which has the structure: